How to Blur the Background in Google Meet

 - After you enable the effect, tap “Join Now.”

-How to Blur the Background in Google Meet During Video Call?
+How to Blur the Background in Google Meet During a Video Call

 The great thing about this feature is that you can activate it on the spot.
 It’s a saving grace for unpredictable situations like when your roommate comes home earlier than expected.
 To spare your coworkers from the distraction, you can simply blur the background without interrupting the meeting.